SOwOphie/wsedit/ARCHITECTURE.md

 This reflects in the structure of the main loop, which is:

  1. Draw Call, uses the structures to draw an image
- 2. Event Handler, rearrange `EdState` in some way.
+ 2. Event Handler, rearrange `EdState` in some way
+ 3. Rebuild caches (also inside `EdState`)
- 3. GoTo 1
+ 4. GoTo 1

 All this runs inside an exception handler that will dump the structures should an error occur.
 This can later be used to trace what went wrong and even to re-launch the editor in the state before the error occured.

+## Text Representation

+The text data is represented as a "zipper" or "pointed list" of lines, i.e. a triple of

+* a list of lines before the current line in reverse order,
+* the current line,
+* a list of lines after the current line in regular order.

+This takes advantage of the fact that editor operations usually occur close to the cursor, and makes cache rebuilding very efficient.
+This data structure is implemented in `WSEdit.Buffer`.

 ## The Rendering Pipeline